 "Why would you spare him and not me!" she cried.
 "He is just as much a sorcerer as I am!"

 Arthur began defending his decision in spite of himself.
 "Merlin has not murdered in cold blood like you, Morgana.
 Merlin has never thrown any rightful ruler off of their throne, God knows why if he's a sorcerer.
 Merlin has never betrayed secrets of Camelot like you have."
-Arthur found himself believing his own words the more he went on.
-"If Merlin has magic he has certainly never used it for evil like you."
+Arthur found himself believing his own words the more he went on, his speech losing his cold authority.
+"If Merlin has magic, he has certainly never used it for evil like you."

 "Run," Merlin said shakily.
 Gwaine went to help him up, but Merlin brushed him off.
 "Morgana's going to break out of my spell any second-"